andygrunwald/andygrunwald.com/content/post/webengdus-recap-of-2019.md

 If you want to be part of this,

-- by speaking at the Meetup, fill out the [Call for Speakers-Form](https://forms.gle/EzeQeijuZtNebMmS7 "Call for Speakers-Form for Web Engineering Düsseldorf")
+- by speaking at the Meetup
-- by hosting us in your venue or provide other sponsoring, fill out the [I want to sponsor you-Form](https://forms.gle/gS4qYiBu7jLWGtc56 "I want to sponsor the Web Engineering Düsseldorf Form")
+- by hosting us in your venue or provide other sponsoring

+contact us via email andygrunwald@gmail.com.

 We hope to see you soon at one of our [next meetups](https://www.meetup.com/Web-Engineering-Duesseldorf/events/ "Next Web Engineering Düsseldorf Meetup Events")!